Adlestrop (poem)

-Although not, strictly speaking, a war poem, it has become popular in anthologies because of its reference to a peaceful time and place, only a short time before the outbreak of the First World War.
+Although not strictly a war poem, this particular piece has gained popularity in anthologies due to its reference to a peaceful era and location, which existed only a short time before the outbreak of the First World War.
 Thomas enlisted the following year, and was killed in 1917, just before the poem was due to be printed in his collection Poems, published by Henry Holt and Company.
 It was published in the New Statesman, three weeks after he died.
 Thomas's earlier career had mainly been as a writer of prose, his first collection of poems having been published only in 1916.
-The change in creative direction is often attributed to the influence of Robert Frost.
+Many attribute the shift in his creative direction to the influence of Robert Frost.

 One hundred years to the day after the original journey, an "Adlestrop Centenary Special" Cotswold Line train was arranged, carrying 200 passengers from Oxford to Moreton-in-Marsh and stopping at Adlestrop in the place where the station formerly stood.
 Adlestrop village also held a celebration to mark the centenary, with a public reading of the poem by Robert Hardy.

+An anthology of poems and prose responding to and examining the poem, Adlestrop Revisited, edited by Anne Harvey, was published by The History Press.

-The text of the poem is used on the album Adlestrop by Gilroy Mere, and its mood informs the album - the sounds of trains, birds, and evoking the English summer - which is themed around rural train stations that were closed in the 1960s.
+The text of the poem is used on the album Adlestrop by Gilroy Mere, and its mood informs the album - the sounds of trains, birds, and evoking the English summer - which is themed around rural railway stations that were closed in the 1960s.